The interdisciplinary SHARE Lab members who fuel our research projects

-Brian is a Ph.D. student in the SHARE Lab working on socially assistive robots.
+Brian is a Ph.D. student in the SHARE Lab working on understanding and transforming robot sound.
 He arrived at Oregon State in 2018 after completing a B.S.E. in Mechanical Engineering and an M.S.E. in Robotics at the University of Pennsylvania.
 There, he worked in the ModLab and managed the STWing program.

-Ameer is a PhD student in the SHARE Lab.
+Rhian is an incoming PhD student in the SHARE Lab.

 Hannah is a MS student in the SHARE Lab working on wearable haptic devices.
 She completed her undergraduate at Purdue University and worked at Toyota Material Handling before joining us at OSU.